act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Failed Example 7

-This semi-transparent grey text has a contrast ratio between 2.3:1 and 4.2:1 on the black and white background.
-The light grey text is compared to the white section of the background and the dark grey text is compared to the black section of the background.
+This semi-transparent gray text has a contrast ratio between 2.3:1 and 4.2:1 on the black and white background.
+The light gray text is compared to the white section of the background and the dark gray text is compared to the black section of the background.

 ```html
 <style>